JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 ### FrameSystemButton
+Derives from MenuButton

-Derives from MenuButton.
-This panel can not be created freely.
+This panel can not be created freely

 Default scheme values
 Font | Color | Border | Other